 Appendix 3.3-B in the Draft EIR/EIS contains the draft General Conformity Determination for the project.
-The FRA demonstrates in the determination that the emissions of NOx (a precursor to O_3) caused by the construction of the project would not result in an increase in regional NO_x emissions.
-This would be achieved by offsetting the NO_x emissions generated by construction of the project in a manner consistent with the General Conformity regulations.
+The FRA demonstrates in the determination that the emissions of NO_X (a precursor to O_3) caused by the construction of the project would not result in an increase in regional NO_X emissions.
+This would be achieved by offsetting the NO_X emissions generated by construction of the project in a manner consistent with the General Conformity regulations.

-The offsets are anticipated to be accomplished through a MOU with the BAAQMD's Foundation and a VERA between the Authority and the SJVAPCD.
-The requirement for the MOU and VERA would be implemented as part of the project as described in the mitigation measures identified in Chapter 9.
+The offsets are anticipated to be accomplished through an agreement with the BAAQMD and a VERA between the Authority and the SJVAPCD.
+The requirement for the agreement and VERA would be implemented as part of the project as described in the mitigation measures identified in Chapter 9.